ddsrds/Sequence-Converter/README.md

 - Preserves the original header (line starting with '>').

-- Converts all subsequent lines of the sequence into a protein sequence, facilitating sequence processing by other programs.
+- Converts all subsequent lines of the sequence into a protein or a nucleotide sequence, facilitating sequence processing by other programs.

 # 📁 Steps to use the script